Have Questions? 888-508-6572

 Once you have your plans and permits, construction can begin.
 Generally speaking, your contractor will follow the below process:

 • Framing and wiring: They’ll build new walls and structural elements according to your floor plan.
-While the walls are open, they’ll also install the necessary plumbing and electrical wiring that will accommodate your appliances, sinks, toilets, and showers.
+While the walls are open, they’ll install the necessary plumbing and electrical wiring to accommodate your appliances, sinks, toilets, and showers.
 Then, they’ll run any ductwork needed for HVAC systems.

 • Insulation: A livable space will almost always need insulation to keep the space comfortable in all seasons and maximize energy efficiency.
 Consult with your contractor to ensure you select insulation with the right R-value for your climate.

 • Drywall: Once you’ve completed rough-in work, they’ll add drywall to enclose the walls and ceilings.
-This also includes the necessary finish work, like midding and sanding, so you can paint later.
+This also includes the necessary finish work, like mudding and sanding so that you can paint later.

 Interior Design and Finishes